the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-meetings.md

 - Send a reminder with a link to the document and other important resources to all the participants a day in advance.
 - Create slides or a presentation that might be needed by the organiser's (welcome, wrap up).
   - Add contact details, date and location of resources and licence, to make your slides reusable.
+- Set-up your calls with closed-captioning (cc) such as by using software like otter.ai or cc options in google slides or hangout.

 ### Designated venues to participate from